 The government will also identify through a study the best places where the wind parks, required to have a minimum size of at least 50 megawatts, can be set up.
 Interested firms will then be allowed to reserve the area, provided they demonstrate that the wind turbines do damage the environment.
 The study is due to be completed by July 1st, 2008.
 Some companies like Acciona Energy or Endesa/Elecnor already have advanced plans for the area around Cape Trafalgar (the site of the famous naval battle) in the Atlantic ocean off the coast of Cadiz.

 The Netherlands opened its first major offshore wind farm earlier this year and several similar projects are in the works for Britain, Germany and the United States.
 The UK is the country that has advanced the furthest in this field, with 877 MW installed last year.

-Explore posts in the same categories: Wind energy comment below, or link to this permanent URL from your own site.
+Wind energy comment below, or link to this permanent URL from your own site.